HackYourFuture/Assignments/README.md

 This indicates that you have unsaved changes.
 Once you are done, you can use the **File**, **Save** menu commands (or a keyboard shortcut) to save the changes.
 However, in this repository we have included a setting that automatically saves changes for you whenever you click away from the editor window.

-> If you are curious about the VSCode settings that we included in this repo, check the file `settings.json` in the `.vscode` folder.
+> If you are curious about the VSCode settings that we included in this repository, check the file `settings.json` in the `.vscode` folder.
 The setting we mentioned in the previous paragraph is: **"files.autoSave": "onFocusChange"**.
 >
 > You can learn more about VSCode settings here: [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).

 ### Prettier VSCode Extension

-This is a recommended VSCode extension that we have included in this repo. **Prettier** is an automatic code formatter to make your code look "pretty".
+This is a recommended VSCode extension that we have included in this repository. **Prettier** is an automatic code formatter to make your code look "pretty".
 However, it is not just that your code is made pretty, it formats your code into a popular standard that has become well established in the JavaScript community.
 Other developers, whether trainees, mentors or, later, your colleagues will thank you for using it.

 > Ensure that you do not install any other code formatter extensions, for example, **Beautify**, in addition to Prettier.
 This may cause formatting conflicts.